Craft shows are an increasingly popular platform for talented artisans to showcase and sell their work.

 First impressions are the most important.
 Choose a strong, memorable brand and logo that will draw attention and that customers will remember.
 Display your merchandise in a way that represents you and your ethos; from the theme, colour, display stands and props to the way you label your prices.
 Also remember to use your brand effectively by printing your logo on your merchandise packaging, bags and business cards.

 Effective use of props can help draw attention to your stand.
 If you’re selling kitchenware or pottery, fill bowls with colourful fruit and vegetables.
 Using props is a great way of showing customers how your products can be used.

 Don’t just lay clothes, scarves and jewellery on a table, use various mannequin stands to display different looks.

 Choose display stands which best show off your merchandise.
-For example sloping shoe display stands and spinning card display stands make it easier for customers to browse as do industrial clothes stands where they can see items from different angles.
-Most retail display stands are collapsible for easier setting up and transportation.
+For example, sloping shoe display stands and spinning card display stands to make it easier for customers to browse as do industrial clothes stand where they can see items from different angles.
+Most retail display stands are collapsible for easier setup and transportation.
 Different levels are also easier on the eye.
 Bring your most important stands forward and use them as a shop window.
 Once customers see these, they’re more inclined to continue looking.

 Finally, don’t leave gaps.
 Continuously restock and if an item’s sold out, use props to fill in the gaps.